ricdikulous/imx-unity-game-lessons/lessons/11-Retrieve-a-Players-NFTs/README.md

 2. Test our changes in Swagger

 ## Prerequisites
+To proceed, you will need to have installed the [Immutable SDK](https://docs.immutable.com/docs/zkEVM/sdks/typescript) using `npm install @imtbl/sdk`.

 This lesson assumes that you already have a smart contract in place and are able to mint NFTs from that contract.
 If you haven't done that already please go back and complete the [previous lessons](../10-Minting-Endpoint/README.md).

-If you haven't already, install the [Immutable SDK](https://docs.immutable.com/docs/zkEVM/sdks/typescript) using `npm install @imtbl/sdk`

 ## Steps for Retrieving a Player's NFTs